A Framework and Benchmark for Deep Batch Active Learning for Regression

 \subsection{Contributions}

 In this paper, we investigate pool-based BMDAL methods for regression.
 Our experiments use fully connected NNs on tabular data sets, but the considered methods can be generalized to different types of data and NN architectures.
 We limit our study to methods that do not require to modify the network architecture and training, as these are particularly easy to use and a fair comparison to other methods is difficult.
 We also focus on methods that scale to large amounts of (unlabeled) data and large acquisition batch sizes.
 Our contributions can be summarized as follows: \begin{enumerate}[(1)] \item We propose a framework for decomposing typical BM(D)AL algorithms into the choice of a kernel and a selection method.
 Here, the kernel can be constructed from a base kernel through a series of kernel transformations.
-Moreover, we discuss how (regression variants of) many popular BM(D)AL algorithms can be represented in this framework and how they can efficiently be implemented.
-This gives us a variety of options for base kernels, kernel transformations and selection methods to combine.
-Our framework encompasses both Bayesian methods based on Gaussian Processes and Laplace approximations as well as geometric methods. \item We discuss some alternative options to the ones arising from popular BM(D)AL algorithms: We introduce a novel selection method called \LCMD{}; and we propose to combine the finite-width Neural Tangent Kernel \citep[NTK,][]{jacot_neural_2018} as a base kernel with random projections for efficient computation. \item We introduce an open-source benchmark for BMDAL involving 15 large tabular regression data sets.
+The use of kernels as basic building blocks allows for an efficient yet flexible and composable implementation of our framework, which we include in our open-source code.
+We also discuss how (regression variants of) many popular BM(D)AL algorithms can be represented in this framework and how they can efficiently be implemented.
+This gives us a variety of options for base kernels, kernel transformations, and selection methods to combine.
+Our framework encompasses both Bayesian methods based on Gaussian Processes and Laplace approximations as well as geometric methods. \item We discuss some alternative options to the ones arising from popular BM(D)AL algorithms: We introduce a novel selection method called \LCMD{}; and we propose to combine the finite-width neural tangent kernel \citep[NTK,][]{jacot_neural_2018} as a base kernel with sketching for efficient computation. \item We introduce an open-source benchmark for BMDAL involving 15 large tabular regression data sets.
 Using this benchmark, we compare different selection methods and evaluate the influence of the kernel, the acquisition batch size, and the target metric. \end{enumerate}